 Cigarette Smoking and Failed Fusion

 Certain factors have been found to affect the success of spinal fusion.
-Some of these factors include the patient's age, underlying medical conditions (e.g. diabetes, osteoporosis), and cigarette smoking.
+Some of these factors include the patient's age, underlying medical conditions (eg, diabetes, osteoporosis), and cigarette smoking.
 There is growing evidence that cigarette smoking adversely affects fusion.
 Smoking disrupts the normal function of basic body systems that contribute to bone formation and growth.
 As mentioned previously, new bone growth is necessary for a fusion to heal.

 Research has demonstrated that habitual cigarette smoking leads to the breakdown of the spine to such a degree that fusion is often less successful when compared to similar procedures performed on non-smokers.
-In a study of patients undergoing anterior cervical fusion (fusion of the neck), it was observed that smokers had an increased rate of nonunion (up to 47%) as compared to non-smokers.1

 Cigarette smoking compromises the immune system and the body's other defense mechanisms, which can increase the patient's susceptibility to post-operative infection.
-A study conducted by Thalgott et al showed that cigarette smoking was a risk factor for infection following spinal fusion.3

 Clearly, cigarette smoking is detrimental to spinal fusion.
-People who are facing fusion or any spinal surgery should make every effort to stop smoking.
+People who are facing fusion or any spine surgery should make every effort to stop smoking.
 Quitting the habit beforehand will decrease the associated risks and increase the likelihood of a successful spinal fusion surgery.